-Different ATV and UTV Types Explained (With Examples)
+Different ATV and UTV Types Compared (With Examples)

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-• In short, an ATV is a four-wheeled off-road vehicle that uses handlebars for steering and has a straddled seating position like on a motorcycle.
+• Simply put, an ATV is a four-wheeled off-road vehicle that uses handlebars for steering and has a straddled seating position like on a motorcycle.

-• A UTV is also a four-wheeled off-road vehicle with a steering wheel instead of handlebars and offers individual bucket seats for each passenger placed inside a protective roll cage.
+• On the other hand, a UTV is also a four-wheeled off-road vehicle but is operated with a steering wheel.
+It features individual bucket seats for passengers, all within a protective roll cage.

 Recreational and Utility ATV